mehulagg/gitlab/doc/ssh/README.md

 of their username.

 SSH *client* operations performed on the GitLab server are executed as this user.
-It's possible to change the SSH configuration for this user.
-For example, to provide a private SSH key to authenticate these requests.
-However, this practice is **not supported** and is strongly discouraged as it presents significant security risks.
+Although it may be possible to change the SSH configuration for this user, for example, to provide a private SSH key to authenticate these requests, this practice is strongly **discouraged** as it presents significant security risks.

 The GitLab check process includes a check for this condition, and directs you to this section if your server is configured like this, for example: